 Or, she counters, maybe he wasn’t entirely right.
-This is a perfect representation of the entire argument that’s made up the last three stanzas of the poem.
+This is a perfect representation of the entire argument that’s made up of the last three stanzas of the poem.

 Moving into the final four lines, the poet makes use of alliteration again with the “s” sound in “Continent, city, country, society”.
 Here, her new traveller writes about the lack of choices one has in life.
 Even if they move from country to country and city to city, nothing is free.
 Everything takes a toll and there will always be something (an experience or relationship) lost in the process.

 The traveller’s thought process plays out in the third line as they consider, “And here, or there…No”.
-They change their mind mid-sentence.
+They change their mind in mid-sentence.
 This is not about considering places one might want to live or dream, they decide.